Paradox Development Studio

-Stellaris is a 4X Grand Strategy Game, developed by Paradox Development and published by Paradox Interactive.
-The game features you, the player, building your own star empire of space amoebas to conquer the entire galaxy!
+Stellaris is a 4X Grand Strategy game that features you, the player, building your own star empire of space amoebas to conquer the entire galaxy!
 Or maybe save it from rogue AI, interdimensional ghosts, invasive cockroaches, or even the same set of space amoebas as you!
-(We're not sure)
+(We're not sure.)

 On topic of space amoebas, there's quite a lot of unused content lurking inside of it, ranging from simple graphics to unused bonuses that would grant your empire significant buffs or even unlock certain abilities.

 The game has a system of traditions - when the playable empire has enough unity, the player will be able to select a certain tradition perk tree, which in turn would allow the player to unlock various bonuses, boost the statistics or enchance the gameplay in any other way, via selecting special perks.
 The game has a total of 7 Traditions trees, being Expansion, Domination, Prosperity, Harmony, Supremacy, Diplomacy and Discovery (there are also 2 extra trees that replace the old ones, depending on your empire type).
 Each tree has 5 perks that require a certain amount of unity to unlock, totalling in around 35 perks.
 The game files beg to disagree, as there is a special folder titled "unused" which, surprise-surprise, contains additional 13 graphics that aren't used in the game.
 11 of these perk graphics are unused completely, and only a handful has names and descriptions assigned to them via the localisation.yml files (namely, traditions_l_english.yml).